jeton-tech/payment-protocol-extensions/json-contract.md

 ### Extending Existing Payment Protocol

-This payment protocol is an extension of [JSON Merchant Data](https://github.com/jeton-tech/payment-protocol-extensions/blob/master/json-merchant-data.md) which it, itself, an extension of [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) and the [Simple Ledger Protocol URI Scheme Specification](https://github.com/simpleledger/slp-specifications/blob/token-documents/slp-uri-scheme.md).
+This payment protocol is an extension of [JSON Merchant Data](https://github.com/jeton-tech/payment-protocol-extensions/blob/master/json-merchant-data.md) which, itself, an extension of [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) and the [Simple Ledger Protocol URI Scheme Specification](https://github.com/simpleledger/slp-specifications/blob/token-documents/slp-uri-scheme.md).
 Applications which support these protocols are able, with minor modifications, to support the payment protocol described in this specification.

 ### JSON Merchant Data Contract Object